Meat

 1-2 days

 Store raw chicken in its original packaging or in a sealed container on the lowest shelf of the refrigerator to prevent juices from dripping onto other foods.
-Ensure refrigerator temperature is 40°F (4°C) or below.
+Keep at 40°F (4°C) or below.

 Freezer